jason-wolfe/search-index-benchmark-game/README.md

-# Search Engine Benchmark Game
+# Search Index Benchmark Game

 A set of standardized benchmarks for comparing the speed of various aspects of search engine technologies.